christc4/2024-site-backup/avsbq/home/blog/main.md

  Keep a breadth of wise, knowledgeable friends.
 Friends that are good at manual work and those that are more scientifically suited, then its okay to offload the hard stuff

 With friends, you can vet them, with teachers and tutors not so much.
 Of course everyone has skeletons in their closet.
 But I like to think our friends are on our side.

+## <a name=non-foods-and-food>Non-Foods & Food</a>

+2025/1/15

+Despite their status as the darling of humanities sustenance, many foods are not food.

+Whereas raw-meat is the boogeyman,

+hadzabe cornmeal they're geetting a bad deal with trading hooney

+food that fueled a nation,  yes when there are no wild animals and because you are in a war and lower classes do not hunt...

+You will be hardpressed to find organs in a butcher shop atleast in the UK

+## <a name=tacked-on-masculinity>Tacked on Masculinity</a>

+In nature, men are inherently masculine.

+There is nothing masculine about the gym, combat-sports, martial arts, sports, cars etc.

+As children, the herd mentality ostracizes or finds you weird for not liking the above, this disillusions men with who they are

+Cars require roads, government planning and destruction of nature Sports, is something you would do with a child to have fun